andycroll/andycroll.com/_posts/2022/2022-01-31-infrastructure-software-we-use-to-run-our-saas.md

 ### Application Framework: [Rails](https://rubyonrails.org)

-It's popularity waxed (at least in the “public square”) for a couple of years, but it feels like a renaissance of sorts is happening as the JavaScript everywhere bubble is bursting.
+Its popularity waxed (at least in the “public square”) for a couple of years, but it feels like a renaissance of sorts is happening as the JavaScript everywhere bubble is bursting.

 _Lots_ of bigger, hairier software products use it and there is no better solution for small teams doing big, mostly web, applications while remaining happy and productive.